Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Proofs of Theorems

-In this section, we bound the term $(a)$ by $(b)$ appeared in (\ref{cont3}), and the term $(c)$ by $(d)$ in (\ref{cont4}).
+In this section, we bound the term $(a)$ by $(b)$ appeared in (\ref{cont3}), and the term $(c)$ by $(d)$ in (\ref{cont4}) over static graphs.
 We first bound $\|\Pi\y^k\|^2$ in the next lemma.
 The crucial trick is to construct a linear combination of the consensus errors with carefully designed weights such that it shrinks geometrically with an additional error term.
 Moreover, the step size $\alpha$ remains to be a constant of the order $\bO(\frac{1}{L})$ as large as possible.
-As a comparison, \citet{qu2017-2} constructed a linear system inequality with smaller step sizes, for example, the vanishing ones of $\alpha_k=\bO(\frac{1}{k^{0.6+\epsilon}})$ for nonstrongly convex problems, which yield a slower convergence rate than ours.
-Another trick is that we use constant $\tau$ to balance $D_f(\overline x^{r+1},\y^{r+1})$ and $\|\overline z^{r+1}-\overline z^r\|^2$ in $\Phi^r$, which is generated by Young's inequality and will be specified later.
+Another trick is that we use a constant $\tau$ to balance $D_f(\overline x^{r+1},\y^{r+1})$ and $\|\overline z^{r+1}-\overline z^r\|^2$ in $\Phi^r$, which is generated by Young's inequality and will be specified later.